ctu-mrs/mrs_uav_trackers/README.md

   * provides control using a ROS-compatible joysticks
   * subscribes to `/joy` topic
   * tracks *z* and *heading*, the desired tilt is provided directly by a joystick
-* "Matlab Tracker"
-  * similar to *Speed tracker*, but the subscribed topic is a standard (not custom) ROS message since Matlab can not publish custom messages
 * "Line tracker"
   * very simple tracker used mostly for debugging and testing
   * can fly to reference points